THAILAND

 Trip Advisor Thailand Forum

-Asia Travel Forum
+Fodor's Thailand Travel Forum

 Travel within Thailand

-Because Thailand is so well established as a tourist country, the quality
+Travel within Thailand is easy and generally inexpensive.
+Because Thailand is so well established as a tourist country, the quality and frequency of transportation is very good.

 Thailand has a well-maintained rail system that reaches the majority of the country with a selection of different classes, from coach to private sleeper, and different services, from regular to express, although even the express service is not particularly fast.
 This website has lots of useful information for people wanting to travel by train in Thailand.

 For budget travellers, there is a good bus system in place, with links to just about anywhere you want to go and daytime or overnight services.
-Visit NCA's website for timetables and route information.
 When you're in Thailand every tour company and hotel tour desk will be able to give you advice.
+Motorbikes are widely available, very cheap to rent and very popular.
+Just be careful on the roads.

 For more information on the following areas, please click on the links below